 How to reheat:

 These bagels have saved our mornings more times than I can count.
 Chloe often grabs one straight from the fridge, adds peanut butter, and packs it in her lunchbox.
-Linda loves them toasted with butter and sea salt.
+Linda loves them toasted with butter and sea salt sometimes alongside a quick slice of our Keto Bread when she’s feeling extra hungry.
 After a morning stroll, I often crown one with avocado and a freshly cooked egg.

 After you get accustomed to keeping low-carb bagels around, they quickly become a staple you count on.
 They’re satisfying, quick, and way more exciting than another lettuce wrap.